-When I was going through my divorce in 2016, I gave a lot of thought to quitting work for half a year or more to hike the 3100-mile Continental Divide Trail.
-I thought it would help me organize my thoughts.
+I gave a lot of thought to quitting work for half a year or more to hike the 3100-mile Continental Divide Trail.
 As a matter of fact, the gear I bought and shakedowns I went through were designed to get myself and my kit thru-hike-ready.
-But even though I had sold my house and most of my possessions at that point, a break from my career seemed irresponsible considering the money I felt like I needed to save in order to feel financially secure again.

-As preparation for a long-distance hiking, I completed the 30-mile Art Loeb Trail in October and the 77-mile Foothills Trail in November.
-I was looking at some pictures of Yosemite online when I realized that the 211-mile John Muir Trail would scratch the itch I had without necessitating new employment or relocation.
+As preparation for the CDT, I completed the 30-mile Art Loeb Trail in October and the 77-mile Foothills Trail in November.
+I was looking at some pictures of Yosemite online when I realized that the 211-mile John Muir Trail (JMT) would scratch the itch I had without necessitating new employment or relocation.

 I have a lot of PTO where I work.
 There’s nothing keeping me from flying out to California and walking all day for weeks.
 I figured that I’m already in pretty good shape, so I read up on how the permit system worked and put some reminders on my calendar to get the ball rolling exactly six months before my desired start date, which is the esoteric requirement.

 Well, I just received my official permit to leave from Lyell Canyon on September 1 to hike south to Mt Whitney, the highest point in the contiguous United States.
 This was my 5th of 5 preferred starting points because it cuts much of Yosemite off my hike.
 I might get there a day early and try to get a local/daily permit to start from Happy Isles in Yosemite Valley, my preferred starting point.
 If I don’t get it, I’ll just shuttle back to Lyell Canyon and set out the next day as my papers allow.